monoscope-tech/apitoolkit-landing/blog/web-api-performance/index.md

 ![API Latency Distribution](./api-latency.png)

 Performance metrics tools or services that can measure and report these metrics for your web API.
-For example, you should use [APIToolkit](https://monoscope.tech) to monitor real user traffic and generate load test.
-APIToolkit is an API management toolbox with all the tools you need to design, test, and monitor the most reliable APIs.
+For example, you should use [monoscope](https://monoscope.tech) to monitor real user traffic and generate load test. monoscope is an API management toolbox with all the tools you need to design, test, and monitor the most reliable APIs.

   - Set performance goals or benchmarks for your web API based on your business requirements, user expectations, or industry standards.
 For example, you can set a goal to have an average response time of less than 500 milliseconds, a latency of less than 100 milliseconds, or a throughput of more than 1000 RPS.